 Teaching Your Child How to Manage Conflict With Peers

 Conflict is an inevitable part of life.
-Throughout their school years kids will clash with peers over a wide range of issues, from playground quarrels about toys and games to arguments over friendships and hurt feelings.
+Throughout their school years, kids will clash with peers over a wide range of issues, from playground quarrels about toys and games to arguments over friendships and hurt feelings.
+These problems can be avoided Teaching Your Child How to Manage Conflict With Peers.

 Those who develop skills to manage conflicts with peers and negotiate solutions will find their school years more harmonious and they will carry these skills into adult life.